OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 - Ask the journalists to now carry out a more advanced search using the techniques described above and using different search engines.
 Tell them that they will not be able to search for everything today so this should be seen as a more general search that they can use as a starting point for a deeper search later on at home.
 - Ask the journalists to note down any information they would like to remove.
-- Brief discussion with the journalists around any content they found and would like to take down.
+- Hold a brief discussion with the journalists around any content they found and would like to take down.

 #### II Protecting online data